washifu/lanyon/2016-05-18-Stand_Alone_PCL_Projects.md

 ```

 This will store all the headers in ```/usr/local/include/pcl-1.8/pcl/``` <br>
-By the way, the ```-j8``` just uses all 8 logical cores to thread through the compiling faster, which even then takes 15 minutes.
+By the way, the ```-j8``` just uses all 8 logical cores to thread through the compiling faster, which, even then, takes 15 minutes.

 Now you can make Stand-Alone Projects for quick and dirty testing!